This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Sourdough Banana Pancakes

-These sourdough banana pancakes are soft, flavorful, and a great way to use up sourdough discard.
-The mashed bananas adds moisture and sweetness, while the discard adds a subtle tang.
-If you want to let the sourdough flavor shine even more, you can cover the surface of the batter and refrigerate it overnight.
-It’s a simple way to give the discard more time to ferment with no extra work required.
+These sourdough banana pancakes are so tender and they are a great way to use up discard.
+Mashed bananas add moisture and sweetness, while the discard brings a subtle tang.
+For more pronounced sourdough flavor, cover the batter and refrigerate it overnight, no extra work required.

-Traditional overnight sourdough pancakes usually start with an overnight sponge (just discard, flour, and liquid), with everything else mixed in the next day.
-That method still works well, but I find this approach is more straightforward and still delivers great flavor with less fuss.
+Traditional overnight pancakes use a sponge (discard, flour, and liquid) and add everything else the next day, but this method is simpler and still delivers great flavor with less fuss.

 If you make this recipe, please leave a star rating and comment.